 Horace Miner’s classic “Body Ritual among the Nacirema” endures as a first-day favorite for Introduction to Anthropology courses on bizarre Nacirema Rituals.
-I am now using the 2012 version re-printed in the 10th edition of Applying Anthropology: An Introductory Reader.
+It is also still by far the most downloaded article from the American Anthropological Association–see What is the Deal with the Nacirema?!?
+I currently use the 2012 version re-printed in the 10th edition of Applying Anthropology: An Introductory Reader.
 I’ve updated a Nacirema Rituals PowerPoint based on this reading–please feel free to use, modify, and share.

 I use Nacirema Rituals as a way to introduce anthropology, ideas of human similarity and difference, ethnocentrism, and cultural relativism.
 It corresponds to the material in the section on Human Nature and Anthropology.
 I’ve recently been rediscovering just how current these issues continue to be.
 Accounts of human beings as inherently warlike, only tamed by modern states and modern moral codes, have become newly popular and quite entrenched.
 See War, Peace, & Human Nature: Convergence of Evolution & Culture for a new book that will hopefully provide a counter-narrative.